ArturKorb/rasa-java-action-service/README.md

 ## Usage

-The **rasa-java-action-service** provides an initial set_up configuration which makes a quick development start possible.
+The **rasa-java-action-service** provides an initial set-up configuration which makes a quick development start possible.

 ### Start
 - clone this repo